prakhar-agrawa1/CyberVT-training/README.md

 + Reverse Engineering Module
 + Web Exploitation Module

+## CTF Team Facilitator:
++ Thomas (thomasc23@vt.edu or send it through Discord)

 # Instructions for Submission
 + Fork the repo
 + Add the evidence/writeups to the repo that you forked
 + Push the updates
-+ Share the link to your repo with CTF Team lead (Email: thomasc23@vt.edu or send it through Discord)
++ Share the link to your repo with your team lead/facilitator